-Treatment of sound on quantum computers
+Applications of quantum chaos to realistic quantum computations and sound treatment on quantum computers

-Jae Weon Lee^(a), Alexei D. Chepelianskii^(a,b) and Dima L. Shepelyansky^{(a)}

-^(a)Laboratoire de Physique Théorique, UMR 5152 du CNRS,

-Univ.
-P. Sabatier, 31062 Toulouse Cedex 4, France

-^(b) Ecole Normale Supérieure, 45, rue d'Ulm, 75231 Paris Cedex 05, France
+Jae Weon Lee a , Alexei D. Chepelianskii b and Dima L. Shepelyansky a a Laboratoire de Physique Théorique, UMR 5152 du CNRS, Univ.
+P. Sabatier, 31062 Toulouse Cedex 4, France; b Ecole Normale Supérieure, 45, rue d'Ulm, 75231 Paris Cedex 05, France

-(Dated: July 31, 2003)
+ABSTRACT

-We study numerically how a sound signal stored in a quantum computer can be recognized and restored with a minimal number of measurements in presence of random quantum gate errors.
+We discuss the quantum algorithms simulating complex dynamics on quantum computers in presence of imperfections.
+The effects of random errors and static imperfections for quantum gates are analyzed.
+We also study numerically how a sound signal stored in a quantum computer can be recognized and restored with a minimal number of measurements in presence of random quantum gate errors.
 A method developed uses elements of MP3 sound compression and allows to recover human speech and sound of complex quantum wavefunctions.